Cellular Antennas for Data Performance

-Some mobile hotspot devices and cellular embedded routers have antenna ports allowing you to use more powerful external antennas to get a better signal.
+Smartphones, cellular enabled tablets, and mobile hotspot devices all use internally integrated antennas.
+Some mobile hotspot devices and cellular embedded routers use antenna ports allowing you to connect more powerful external antennas to get a better signal.

 And if you opt for a cellular booster in your setup, you have a choice in the antenna you utilize, which can play a critical role in the actual data performance you get.

-This guide is focused on selecting the right external antennas for your unique application.
+Choosing an antenna to use for these applications may seem daunting at first.
+This guide is focused on making this selection easier looking at selecting the right external cellular antenna(s) for your unique mobile internet application.

 Keep in mind, the actual cellular data performance you get can vary greatly depending on many different factors, such as:

-- The location of the cellular tower relative to your location
+- Location of the cellular tower relative to your location

 - Weather